JohnExho/Dental_And_Billing_System/tasks.md

 ### ✅ To-Do List

-BILLING INFO not FIXED //double check

 //Change the QR Path to storage/app/public for security

+BILLING INFO not FIXED // create a new modal instead

 //appointment